 In no case shall waters designated for use as MUN contain concentrations of radionuclides in excess of the numeric limits established in title 22 and as prospectively incorporated in 3.4.3 Chemical Constituents.

-3.3.11Sediment
+3.3.12 Sediment

 The suspended sediment load and suspended sediment discharge rate to surface waters shall not be altered in such a manner as to cause nuisance or adversely affect beneficial uses.

-3.3.12Settleable Material
+3.3.13 Settleable Material

 Waters shall not contain substances in concentrations that result in deposition of material that causes nuisance or adversely affect beneficial uses.

-3.3.13Suspended Material
+3.3.14 Suspended Material

 Waters shall not contain suspended material in concentrations that cause nuisance or adversely affect beneficial uses.

-3.3.14Tastes and Odors
+3.3.15 Tastes and Odors

 Waters shall not contain taste- or odor-producing substances in concentrations that impart undesirable tastes or odors to fish flesh or other edible products of aquatic origin, or that cause nuisance or adversely affect beneficial uses.